-- The goal of this next exercise is to learn more about the mental health challenges we are all trying to address. - Sometimes we aren't aware other people are going through the same difficulty we have experienced. - This exercise will be completely anonymous. - It requires trust and a willingness to share. - The work in this exercise should be confidential to the group.
+- The goal of this next exercise is to learn more about the mental health challenges we are all trying to address. - Sometimes we are not aware other people are going through the same difficulty we have experienced. - This exercise will be completely anonymous. - It requires trust and a willingness to share. - The work in this exercise should be confidential to the group.
 CHANGE PPT SLIDE

-- Each person in your group has a notecard - On the notecard write down one thing no one knows about you.
-If others knew this piece of information they would better understand you. - This should be about a meaningful experience, how you deal with emotional challenges, or something that affects you.
+- Each person in your group has a notecard. - On the notecard, write down one thing no one knows about you.
+If others knew this piece of information, they would better understand you. - This should be about a meaningful experience, how you deal with emotional challenges or something that affects you.
 CHANGE PPT SLIDE - After everyone has finished writing, one person should collect all of the cards and shuffle them.
 Then pass the notecards to each member of the group.
-It's OK if you get your own notecard. - Each member reads the notecard aloud.
-No one should identify who wrote which card. - After all notecards have been read aloud, each member of the group will say one word or thought that stayed with them from what was shared.
+It is OK if you get your own notecard. - Each member reads the notecard aloud.
+No one should identify who wrote which card. - After all notecards have been read aloud, each member of the group will say one word or thought that stayed with from what was shared.
 CHANGE PPT SLIDE

-- · What did you learn from this exercise? - Did you find you have things in common with other people you didn't realize? - Do you feel more connected to others after hearing what they wrote down?
+- What did you learn from this workshop overall? - Did you find you have things in common with sisters you did not realize? - Do you feel more connected to others after hearing what they wrote down?
 CHANGE PPT SLIDE

 - Each person's experience with mental health is different.
 This exercise showed you that you aren't alone.
-It's important to have conversations to feel connected to each other. - Building a foundation of how to address mental health requires us to communicate honestly and openly.
+It's important to have conversations to feel connected to each other.
+CHANGE PPT SLIDE - Building a foundation of how to address mental health requires us to communicate honestly and openly.
 We should do this only with people we trust. - The stigma surrounding mental health has multiple layers and affects all of us.
+CHANGE PPT SLIDE - Remember mental health is not having a mental illness.
+It is a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
 CHANGE PPT SLIDE

-- Remember mental health is not having a mental illness.
-It is a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
-CHANGE PPT SLIDE - Mental health is as necessary as physical health.
-We talk about and focus on our physical health in a lot of ways, even if we don't have physical problems.
-It's time for us to start giving the same attention to our mental health.
+Mental health is as necessary as physical health.
+We talk about and focus on our physical health in a lot of ways, even if we do not have physical problems.
+It is time for us to start giving the same attention to our mental health.
+CHANGE PPT SLIDE

-Next Workshops: (2 minutes)
+Next workshops (2 Minutes)

-- In the next Behind Happy Faces workshop, we'll learn the five categories of mental health challenges and about the mental health spectrum that helps us balance our lives. - In future lessons we'll learn about coping mechanisms and how to help a friend. - If you need to talk to someone about your mental health, the counseling center is a great place to start.
+- In the next Behind Happy Faces workshop, we will learn the five categories of mental health challenges and about the mental health spectrum that helps us balance our lives. - In future lessons, we will learn about coping mechanisms and how to help a friend. - If you need to talk to someone about your mental health, the counseling center on campus is a great place to start.
+There are also more resources on the ZTA Behind Happy Faces website.

 We recommend scheduling the workshops on a calendar at the start of the semester.
-Let the students know when the next Behind Happy Faces workshop will take place.
+Let the chapter know when the next Behind Happy Faces workshop will take place.